drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 UPDATE animals_dataset.Pets SET Type = 'Canine' WHERE Type = 'Dog';
 ```

-5. Run a query to verify that all the Dogs are now Canines
+5. Run a query to verify that all the Dogs are now Canines.

-6. The boss also decide that Frogs were not Pets.
+6. The boss also decided that Frogs were not Pets.
 She said to delete all the Frogs from the Pets table.

 ```
 DELETE FROM animals_dataset.Pets WHERE Type = 'Frog';
 ```

-7. Check the Query Results pane.
+7. Check the __Query results__ pane.
 One row should have been removed from the Pets table.

 ## Task 3.
 SQL SELECT statements

-SELECT statements in BigQuery are very similar as they are in other databases.
+SELECT statements in BigQuery are very similar to as they are in other databases.
 As with many databases, there are relatively minor differences due the the platform.
 Let's take a look at some examples in this section.

 1. Use a JOIN to select all the Owners and their Pets.